propublica/guides/coding-manifesto.md

 _by Jeff Larson and Scott Klein, ProPublica_

-There are many style guides for code, most are silly.
+There are many style guides for code.
+Most are silly.
 Some are better than others, and some rules are more important than others.
 We don't adhere to any typographic rules for their own sake.
 Our rule is simply this: Code has two audiences -- the compiler and your fellow developers.
 Recognize that your code will eventually need to be understood by other developers.
 To the maximum extent possible and within the bounds of reason and your deadline, prefer code that's easy for other developers to understand over code that accomplishes the same task in a more concise but obscure way.

 More important than a typographic style for code is coding standards for security, compatibility and performance.
 We write code that is secure, tested and optimized.
 Here are some best practices we follow: